prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Secrets is a list of Secrets in the same namespace as the Prometheus
+<p>secrets is a list of Secrets in the same namespace as the Prometheus
 object, which shall be mounted into the Prometheus Pods.
 Each Secret is added to the StatefulSet definition as a volume named <code>secret-&lt;secret-name&gt;</code>.
 The Secrets are mounted into /etc/prometheus/secrets/<secret-name> in the &lsquo;prometheus&rsquo; container.</p>